isomerpages/nparks-skyrise/_skyrise-greenery/Rooftop Greenery.md

 *   Protection membrane and root barrier layer

 ![](/images/Graphics/green-roof-cross-section.png)
+*Extensive and intensive green roof systems differ primarily in the thickness and type of growing medium, as well as the species of plants used. *

 Though there are different systems and technology used in the industry, all of them are based on the same component principles.
 These systems are designed differently in order to meet various site conditions and needs.